 Identify Postal Codes and Zip Codes with Open API

-In this Community Highlight, let’s take a look at the Postal Code and Place API on OpenAPIHub.
+In this Community Highlight, let’s take a look at the Postal Code and Place API on FabriXAPI.
 What is it, and how do you you use it?

 What is a postal code?